gustavoss/update_windows_odin/README.md

 ![App Screenshot](https://i.imgur.com/VHoJnOM.png)

+## OR If you already have Windows and faced issues to update through Windows Update like me, you can start from here.

 ### In case of error during windows installation (after plugging USB stick step) you don't need to start from scratch from QFIL, or repartition android/windows, just follow the steps carefully to prepare the USB stick again, insert it into your Odin and reboot.
 Installation will proceed as normal.

 ## Windows Image download and preparation